marian-code/simulation_visualizer/README.md

 # Security

-The application runs securely over https but the certificates are generated ad-hoc and sef-sighed by Werkzeug so the app will appear as if its certificate has expired although it is valid.
+The application runs securely over https but the certificates are generated ad-hoc and sef-signed by Werkzeug so the app will appear as if its certificate has expired although it is valid.
 This is meant to be so for simplicity and will not be repaired!
 The app also requires login.
 As of now only admin specified users are allowed to login.
 The login credentials are your